gecBurton/djangorestframework-jsonschema/README.rst

 An [exaple project](https://github.com/gecBurton/djangorestframework-jsonschema/tree/master/example_project) is included

-Create a schema [i.e.](https://github.com/gecBurton/djangorestframework-jsonschema/tree/master/example_project/example_app/schema.json) file in the root of you projects application (where the models.py etc are).
+Create a schema _ie: https://github.com/gecBurton/djangorestframework-jsonschema/tree/master/example_project/example_app/schema.json file in the root of you projects application (where the models.py etc are).
 The scheama.json will specify ....
 TODO fill this out!  then run

 .. code:: bash